Do you know what that refers to?

 3. Flexible And Customizable For Different People

-If you’re on cross-functional team, this could be one of your first debates: what project management tool will we use?
-This is difficult, because some people probably want to use Excel because that’s all they know.
+If you’re on a cross-functional team, this could be one of your first debates: what project management tool will we use?
+This is difficult because some people probably want to use Excel because that’s all they know.
 Others (like engineers or developers) may opt for something more complex like Microsoft Project or JIRA.
-These have a high-learning curve.
+These have a high learning curve.

 An advantage to ClickUp is that it has multiple types of views and is set up to be used by different types of high-performance teams, while still retaining the same information.
 Like a board view?
 You got it.
 What about a list?
 Yep.
 A calendar where you can change due dates?
 It’s yours.